Menomonie station

-The Chicago, St. Paul, Minneapolis and Omaha Railroad Depot is a former train station located in Menomonie, Wisconsin.
+Menomonie station, also known as the Menomonie Omaha Depot, is a former passenger train station located at 700 4th Street West in Menomonie, Wisconsin.
+The Chicago, St. Paul, Minneapolis and Omaha Railroad built the station in 1906 to replace an earlier station building.
+The railway operated the station until passenger service to Menomonie ended in 1961.
 It was added to the National Register of Historic Places in 2018.
-It was built in 1906, and closed to passenger service in 1961.
 Today the depot serves as a restaurant.